dojo/docs/developer/a11y-requirements.rst

 .. image:: soriatabcontainergrey.png

 The following two images show another example using the dojo menu in the tundra theme.
-A blue background is applied to to the menu item with focus.
+A blue background is applied to the menu item with focus.

 .. image:: tundramenu.png